 Year 6 - Nelson Mandela Class

 During the Autumn term - the children will continue to develop their scientific skills.
 They will learn about the heart, the circulation of blood, the function of blood vessels and blood pressure.
 The children will also develop their investigative skills and have the opportunity to carry out an investigation linked to what happens to your heart when resting and after exercise.
-In science, we will be asking ourselves: ‘Why and how should we protect our circulatory system?’
+In science, we will be asking ourselves: ‘Why is our circulatory system important?

 The children will also have the wonderful opportunity to develop their creative skills and will study and re-create pieces of art in the style of artists: such as Michelangelo, Leonardo da Vinci and Raphael.
 They will also be learning about pop and Motown music in their music lessons and thinking about what makes them happy?

-We have many more things planned this term: including participating in a day which remembers the fantastic author Roald Dahl, learning about what life is like on a farm and having the wonderful opportunity to participate in some tennis sessions which will be run by professional coaches.
+We have many more things planned this term: including participating in a day which remembers the fantastic author Roald Dahl and having the wonderful opportunity to go on our first year six trip to the Warning Zone.
+Here the children will learn about life skills and gain a clearer understanding of peer pressure, anti-social behaviour and the consequences of this.
+The children will also learn about E-Safety where the children will be educated on cyber-bullying, grooming, scammers and much more.
 What a fabulous and interesting start to year six!
 Let the learning commence.